Diplomatic missions

 Republic of Djibouti

-The Republic of Bulgaria does not have an embassy in the capital of Djibouti.
-On consular matters Bulgarian nationals staying in Djibouti for shorter or longer periods, may contact the Embassy of the Republic of Bulgaria in Addis Ababa, Ethiopia.
+The Republic of Bulgaria does not have a functioning embassy in Djibouti.
+Bulgarian citizens residing in Djibouti on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Addis Ababa, Ethiopia.

 Address: Bole KK, Kebele 04/06/07, Addis Ababa, Ethiopia; P.O.Box 987